 Responsible for installing and commissioning the core connectivity hardware onboard Northern’s digital fleet, Icomera’s team of skilled and experienced Field Service Engineers (FSEs) continued to work safely and responsibly on the rollout throughout the COVID-19 pandemic, keeping the project moving forward.

 Remote Monitoring & Onsite Support

-Since the digital train contains a myriad of mission critical elements, it was vital for Northern to have a well monitored and maintained solution.
+Since the Intelligent Train contains a myriad of mission critical elements, it was vital for Northern to have a well monitored and maintained solution.
 For each live train, Icomera has been assigned as Northern’s single point of contact for the onboard systems (whether those systems have been contracted to Icomera or to a third-party supplier).
 Utilising cutting-edge cloud analytics tools which provide enhanced visibility of Northern’s entire fleet, Icomera’s team can view real-time monitoring and historical reports on the status of its systems, track vehicles and view passenger browsing statistics.

 When Northern reports a potential issue with one of the connected applications, Icomera’s Network Operation’s Centre (NOC) reacts quickly to make sure any system downtime is kept to an absolute minimum.
 After assessing the severity of the reported issue, an Icomera field engineer will travel to one of Northern’s four depots to rectify it directly, or when appropriate, a member of the Icomera NOC will contact the relevant third-party supplier so that they may fix the fault.